User Community Service Desk Downloads

 For example, if there are two partitions, five keys, and ten matching rules configured, and the parallelism is set on all 3 levels, as in the example settings (with all 3 parameters set to 1), the overall parallelism will require 100 threads.

-MDM database hints
+MDM database performance tuning

 MDM allows hinting for all SQL queries used internally.
 SQL queries are available in the <ONE_HOME>/vldb-commands_<DB>.xml and the file is referenced in the MDM configuration file.